 Thank you!

 Welcome!
-Whether you’re just exploring or don’t believe yet, we’re so glad you’re here.
-This page is especially for unbelievers who may be asking questions like, Why Christianity?
-We hope to help you understand the heart of our faith and why it matters in these strange times.
-We believe there’s hope, peace, and answers for everyone, and we’re excited to share that with you.
-If you have any questions, feel free to ask—we’re here to help!
+Whether you’re curious about Christianity or unsure what to believe, we’re glad you’re here.
+This page is for those asking, Why Christianity?
+We want to share what our faith is about and why it matters, especially in uncertain times.
+We believe everyone can find hope, peace, and real answers, and we’d love to share that with you.
+If you have questions, just ask—we’re here to help!

 f.a.q.